google/ads-api-report-fetcher/docs/how-to-authenticate-ads-api.md

   3.1.
 Generate refresh token using `generate_user_credentials.py`

+>Before proceeding with token generation you need to make sure that either [your oauth brand](https://console.cloud.google.com/apis/credentials/consent) made public (published) or you added yourself as a test user if it's in testing status.

 For this step you need to have local Python 3 installed.

 As soon as you generated a OAuth2 credentials: